 c) License renewal fees (for certification of proficiency) are due no later than end January, and trainers with non-payment will not have their certification officially listed after a two-month grace period.

-cannot be renewed once it has lapsed for two years and the trainer will then be required to attend a new seminar and pass a new exam in order to be relicensed.
+d) Renewals are backdated with the full payment due for the indicated four (4) years but cannot be renewed once it has lapsed for two years and the trainer will then be required to attend a new seminar and pass a new exam in order to be relicensed.

 e) FIDE Senior Trainers with 25 years of experience will be exempt from future fees and all trainers who have reached the age of 65 while having a valid trainer’s license will also no longer be required to pay a license fee.